chubecca21/housing-regression-analysis/README.md

 ## Overview
 ***
-This project undertakes a multiple linear regression analysis to explore which features of a house in King County were the best predictors of its sale price betwen May 2014 to May 2015.
+This project undertakes a multiple linear regression analysis to explore which features of a house in King County were the best predictors of its sale price between May 2014 to May 2015.
 The goal was to identify the strongest variables associated with price for King County Real Estate Agency, to improve their accuracy in determining a recommended listing price that would be profitable for the seller while still attractive to buyers.
 Using an iterative approach to model-building, our final model found that the total living area, building grade of the house, number of floors, waterfront views, and distance to Bellevue had significant associations with price.
-It is recommended that a homeowner increases the size of their living space and their building grade via renovations should they be looking to increase the value of their house.
+It is recommended that a homeowner increases the size of their living space and their building grade via renovations, should they be looking to increase the value of their house.

 ## Business Problem